-Frailty is a clinically recognizable state of increased vulnerability resulting from aging-associated decline in reserve and function across multiple physiologic systems such that the ability to cope with every day or acute stressors is comprised.
+Frailty is a clinically recognizable state of increased vulnerability resulting from aging-associated decline in reserve and function across multiple physiologic systems such that the ability to cope with every day or acute stressors is compromised.

 A frail person has trouble performing activities of daily living because of weakness or fatigue.
 Frail individuals are vulnerable to acute illness due to low activity level.

 Frailty is a marker for worsening health status.

 The Clinical Frailty Scale is used to help identify people in the five categories of people who have multiple chronic conditions and frailty and should consider using MOLST: